HCL-TECH-SOFTWARE/digital-experience/docs/get_started/product_overview/doc_iq_chatbot.md

 Doc IQ improves the documentation experience by making information easier to find, reducing the time needed to locate relevant topics, and guiding you to the most relevant documentation resources.

 The chatbot analyzes documentation and generates responses that reference relevant topics.
 This lets you quickly access the source material for more detailed information.

-For customers, the impact is primarily network bandwidth, similar to loading an HTML page.
+It finds relevant information in documentation and knowledge base (KB) articles.

 ![HCL Doc IQ chatbot interface](../../images/doc-iq-chatbot-interface.png){ width=400 }